Home/ Materials/ Consent and Recap Protocol

 Question Options

-A participant who does not complete the end-of-camp form is treated as anonymous and no-share by default.
+A participant who does not complete the form is treated as anonymous or removed from the public written recaps and as no promotional use by default.
+The form does not alter an existing session recording.

 Action Consent Required?